Falling Up (band): Independent reunion and Your Sparkling Death Cometh (2010–12)

-The same day as Your Sparkling Death Comeths release, Falling Up updated their website to fit with the theme of the album.
-A player was also added, allowing each track from Your Sparkling Death Cometh to be played in its entirety.
-Prior to the album's release, it was stated several times by the band members that this would likely be Falling Up's last project, but that this may be dependent on the reception of the upcoming album.
-With the album's release, they added a biography section to their website which implied that they were hoping to continue Falling Up, even 10 years after its inception.
+The same day as the release of Your Sparkling Death Cometh, Falling Up updated their website to fit with the theme of the album.
+A player was also added, allowing each track from the album to be played in its entirety.
+Prior to the album's release, the band members stated several times that, depending on the album's reception, it would likely be Falling Up's last project.
+With the album's release, they added a biography section to their website, which implied that they were hoping to continue Falling Up, even 10 years after its inception.

-Following the release of Your Sparkling Death Cometh, Falling Up played their first live show since the Fangs! tour three years prior at the Hawthorne Theatre in Portland, Oregon on January 7, 2012.
+Following the release of Your Sparkling Death Cometh, Falling Up played their first live show since the Fangs! tour three years prior at the Hawthorne Theatre in Portland, Oregon, on January 7, 2012.
 Ruth and Water & Bodies were the opening acts for the band.

-Falling Up announced in early January 2012 that a remix EP was in the works, and also said that they were hoping to have some new music released by the end of the year.
+Falling Up announced in early January 2012 that a remix EP was in the works and also said that they were hoping to have some new music released by the end of the year.
 On April 11, 2012, the band released Mnemos, their first remix album since Exit Lights.

 Mnemos contained seven tracks on its own, and there were also three bonus tracks added when the album reached 1,000 downloads.
 The tracks found on the album were not full remixes, but repetitions of hooks found in the various sections of Your Sparkling Death Cometh.
-At the time of Mnemos' release, Falling Up was only able to remix songs from Your Sparkling Death Cometh, due to BEC holding the rights to their previous songs.
+At the time of Mnemos's release, Falling Up was only able to remix songs from Your Sparkling Death Cometh, due to BEC holding the rights to their previous songs.

 The Mnemos EP was released on Groupees through the "Feed Them with Music" program, a charity which provides a meal for a needy family for every download.
 All of Falling Up's profits from the EP were donated to this program.
 Within the first 24 hours of the album's release there were over 1,500 downloads.